-RP spray guns are a subset of non-conventional spray guns and may be used in the spraying of marine or pleasure craft coatings provided the requirements in Rule 1106 clause (d)(8)(A)(v) for transfer efficiency are met, including achieving equivalent or better transfer efficiency to HVLP using the test method protocols prescribed in Rule 1106 to determine transfer efficiency, and obtaining written approval from the Executive Officer prior to use.
+RP spray guns are a subset of non-conventional spray guns and may be used in the spraying of marine or pleasure craft coatings provided the requirements in Proposed Amended Rule 1106 clause (d)(9)(A)(v) for transfer efficiency are met, including achieving equivalent or better transfer efficiency to HVLP using the test method protocols prescribed in Proposed Amended Rule 1106 to determine transfer efficiency, and written approval is obtained from the Executive Officer prior to use.
 RP spray guns also use smaller air compressors because they need less air flow requirements than HVLP spray guns which makes RP attractive for mobile painters.
-RP can be an alternative to HVLP and has a fast working speed comparable to HVLP guns.
+RP can be an alternative to HVLP and has a fast working speed similar to HVLP guns.